varigence/docs/bimlflex/user-guide/export-to-file.md

 ## File Options

 There are several file format options available for file exports.
-Extension Points can override the behavior for custom requirements.
+Extension Points can override the behaviour for custom requirements.

 The Objects metadata spreadsheet in BimlFlex Excel contains the following settings for file formats.